The history of the parish and the recent history of the Church are reflected in the stained glass windows of St. Alphonsus Church.

 Presented by CMBA Branch 210

 St. Peter, a fisherman, was one of the original disciples of Jesus.
-He was called by Jesus to be a disciple and a brother to Andrew too.
+He was called by Jesus to be a disciple.
 Jesus assigned Peter the leadership role above all the disciples, and Peter became the first pope.
 Although his date of death is uncertain, scholars believe he died on October 13, 64 A.D.
 He was crucified upside down and his burial place is now underneath the Basilica of St. Peter in Rome.
 He holds keys representing the keys to Heaven.
 See also window N4.

 Presented by Mrs. Amalia Cole